 Grids – When you want to accompany your visuals with a more specific look at the data behind them, tables are typically the best way to display that information.
-That’s partly because everyone knows how to read the column and row structure of tables.
+That’s partly because everyone knows how to read tables’ column and row structure.
 You might include tables in your data visualization reports when you know stakeholders will want to see more granular information.

 Maps – The map type data visualization is used to analyze and display geographically related data.
 It presents users with the visual distribution of data in different regions and helps them gain a deeper understanding of geographical information and make better decisions.

-Data visualizations can help you identify trends and patterns, understand complex information quickly and easily, communicate a story, analyze risk, address issues and so much more.
-But there are data visualizations that are great for one use case and at the same time terrible for another.
+Data visualization can help you identify trends and patterns, understand complex information quickly and easily, communicate a story, analyze risk, address issues, and more.
+But there are data visualization types that are great for one use case and, at the same time, terrible for another.
 Understanding the different data visualization types will help you best visualize your data and extract actionable insights from it.

 Having these types of data visualization available is definitely something that you should be looking for, but sometimes although they can work for many various use cases, your specific business need might be unique.
 For that reason, it’s important to have the ability to create your own custom visualizations.

-The primary advantage of the embedded analytics software is the features and functionalities that it offers, and the best vendors provide a lot more than just data visualizations.
+The primary advantage of embedded analytics software is its features and functionalities, and the best vendors provide a lot more than just data visualizations.
 The product features are basically what will help you position your business above the competition and increase your revenue.
-With this in mind, you should pay very close attention to what features a given embedded analytics solution includes, and whether they are the functionalities that you need to grow your business.
+With this in mind, you should pay close attention to what features a given embedded analytics solution includes and whether they are the functionalities you need to grow your business.

 Dashboard linking is a feature that allows you to link one visualization or dashboard to another dashboard or a URL.
-This takes drill down and digging deeper into insights to a new level.
-For example, you are looking at a high-level dashboard around your sales numbers you might want to dig deeper into revenue in a specific region.
-You can link your high-level dashboard to a more detailed view that will pass through parameters of the region that you clicked on.
-This can be especially useful in Company 360 dashboards where you will be able to establish top-down analysis paths, where you go from a high-level overview of the reality of a business to more detailed views with the specifics.
+This takes drilling down and digging deeper into insights to a new level.
+For example, if you are looking at a high-level dashboard around your sales numbers, you might want to dig deeper into revenue in a specific region.
+You can link your high-level dashboard to a more detailed view that will pass through the region parameters you clicked on.
+This can be especially useful in Company 360 dashboards, where you will be able to establish top-down analysis paths, where you go from a high-level overview of the reality of a business to more detailed views with the specifics.

-Invest in a solution that will allow you to customize the visual elements such as fonts and colors, and ultimately let you create your own custom theme for scratch.
+Invest in a solution that will allow you to customize the visual elements, such as fonts and colors, and ultimately let you create your own custom theme from scratch.

 Machine Learning & AI

-The primary focus of machine learning is to create programs and software that can learn to make predictions and decisions without being directly programmed to do so.
+Machine learning primarily focuses on creating programs and software that can learn to make predictions and decisions without being directly programmed to do so.
 This kind of technology can be used for various different kinds of purposes, from automating credit risk testing for banks and customers to detecting patterns associated with diseases and health conditions.

-Let’s face it, data doesn’t come easy for everyone.
-It’s highly likely that most of your organization’ is far from being data experts or scientists.
+Let’s face it; data doesn’t come easy for everyone.
+It’s highly likely that most of your organization is far from being data experts or scientists.
 And the same goes for your end-users, too.
-For that reason, it is extremely important to remember that all your users are different, and they all have their unique use cases for using analytics.
+For that reason, it is extremely important to remember that all your users are different and have unique use cases for using analytics.

 Self-service features are the processes and tools that empower end-users to analyze large amounts of data, build custom dashboards, and create reports independently.
-That means that when someone needs a specific report or dashboard, instead of waiting and relying on the IT team or BI experts, he can do it himself.
-Of course, that leads to an increase in productivity, boost in collaboration, and frees up precious time from your IT’s, so that they can focus on other important tasks.
+That means that when someone needs a specific report or dashboard, he can do it himself instead of waiting and relying on the IT team or BI experts.
+Of course, that leads to an increase in productivity, boost in collaboration, and frees up precious time from your IT’s so that they can focus on other important tasks.

-With self-service features, users will stop making gut-based decisions.
-In fact, they’ll do exactly the opposite – self-service BI brings effortlessness and effectiveness to the decision-making process and makes the decisions better, smarter, and most importantly data-driven.
+With self-service features like drag-and-drop analytics, users will stop making gut-based decisions.
+In fact, they’ll do exactly the opposite – self-service BI brings effortlessness and effectiveness to the decision-making process, making the decisions better, smarter, and, most importantly, data-driven.

 Modern, Flexible Architecture

 Application architecture refers to the patterns and techniques used to design and build an application.
-The architecture gives you a roadmap, a start point, and best practices to follow when building your application, so you can rest assured that in the end, you’ll have a well-structured and functioning app.
+The architecture gives you a roadmap, a starting point, and best practices to follow when building your application, so you can rest assured that you’ll have a well-structured and functioning app in the end.

-When it comes to integrating analytics into your existing application it is essential that the software flows seamlessly without adding additional weight and complexity.
-Therefore, it is important for your embedded analytics vendor to be built from the ground up with embed in mind first.
-Many of today’s vendors built standalone business intelligence tools and molded them into an embed offering.
-This adds additional requirements and complications with their back-end systems and ultimately costly pricing models.
+When it comes to integrating analytics into your existing application, it is essential that the software flows seamlessly without adding additional weight and complexity.
+Therefore, it is important for your embedded analytics vendor to be built from the ground up with embedding in mind first.
+Many of today’s vendors built standalone business intelligence tools and molded them into an embedded offerings.
+This adds additional requirements and complications with their back-end systems and, ultimately, costly pricing models.

 Native Desktop, Web & Cloud SDK’s

 The next thing that you should be looking for is an SDK (software development kit).
-When embedding analytics into your application an SDK is provided as a library or framework that is integrated into the app – or at least you need to find a vendor that offers an SDK.
-It is to help developers use it to integrate their apps with the embedded analytics software.
+Integrating analytics via native SDK is better compared to integrating analytics through iframes.
+When embedding analytics into your application, an SDK is provided as a library or framework that is integrated into the app – or at least you need to find a vendor that offers a native embedded SDK.
+It is to help developers use it to integrate their apps with embedded analytics software.

 The native SDK utilizes the specific features of each platform and provides a superior user experience for creating, editing, and annotating dashboards on any device.

-When looking for an embedded analytics solution it is vital that the vendor supports your tech stack – or less it is a dead end.
-You need a solution that will plug into your back end technologies such as:
+When looking for an embedded analytics solution, the vendor must support your tech stack – or less it is a dead end.
+You need a solution that will plug into your back-end technologies, such as:

 - .NET Core